Hader Profile Pic.jpg

 In 2020, my husband and I moved to Rochester, New York, and I began working as a mental health counselor in private practice.
 We welcomed Felix to our little family in November 2021 — my greatest teacher and my greatest joy!

-I specialize in grief counseling and follow the idea of “companioning” the bereaved – being present to and honoring grief rather than treating it like a problem to be solved.
+I specialize in grief counseling and “companioning” the bereaved – being present to and honoring grief rather than treating it like a problem to be solved.
 Someone once asked me: "who do you think you are, to take away the suffering of another person?"
 That question shapes my work as a therapist.
 I don't have a magic wand and I can not take away your suffering.
-I CAN help you discover ways to cope with your suffering, to allow it to work you so that you grow in a new direction, finding a new way to walk your path through this life.
+But I can support you in coping with the pain, and in allowing the suffering to work you — in order to find unexpected new ways to walk your path through this beautiful life.